edterrell/kindle_highlights/README.md

 ## Setup

-1. Make sure you have Python 3.8+ installed.
+1. **Make sure you have Python 3.8+ installed.**

-2. If you wish to create a new environment use: conda env create -f environment.yml
+2. **(Option A) Create a new environment using conda:**

+   conda env create -f environment.yml conda activate streamlit

+3. **(Option B)** Install dependencies (if not using environment.yml) Required packages: pandas, numpy, and streamlit

-2. Install dependencies: pip install -r requirements.txt.
-Dependencies are pandas,numpy and streamlit
+   pip install -r requirements.txt

+5. Run the app:
-3. Run the script: streamlit run kindle_prototype.py
+   streamlit run kindle_prototype.py

+6. Prepare your Kindle highlights:
-4. Copy the 'My Clippings.txt' to your desktop.
-(See Note below).
-The program prompts the user to drag and drop this file.
+Copy the My Clippings.txt file from your Kindle to your desktop.
+When prompted, drag and drop this file into the app.

 ## Features